Mozart201221/ComplexQuestSystem/README.md

 18. Completion of the HUNT type quest.
 Auxiliary logic for returning to the patrol point
 19. Implementation of a quest to find an item.
 20. Сlosing the quest if the item was found acceptance prior to the quest
+21. Template for a quest where you need to talk to an NPC